 Focus on customer needs and wants to close faster.
 Focus on why he wants a hole in the wall, not the drill he says he needs.
 This is what customer-focused selling is.
-In addition to this one, customer-focused selling is yet another trick to closing the sale faster.
+In addition to this one trick, customer-focused selling is yet another trick to closing the sale faster.

 Taking a selling approach that focuses on identifying and addressing customers’ needs, accelerates your closing rate and creates sustainable business.
 This, in turn, creates more sales for you in terms of repeat business because you made a customer not a sale.